mczek/mcStats/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a new release.
-* I am updating my package to accomodate changes to the ggplot2 package
+* I am updating my package to accommodate changes to the ggplot2 package